bmdako/docker_demo/README.md

 *Note* the repository and tag has been moved from the first image to the second.

+Now we're ready to run the container locally on our machine.

 ### Step 2: Push a Docker image

 To be able to run an image on a different machine, we need to push the image to a registry.
 I have used [Docker Hub](https://hub.docker.com/).
 We can also use a self-hosted registry.